SGrondin/bottleneck/README.md

 ### stopAutoCleanup()

 Calling `stopAutoCleanup()` on a cluster will turn off its garbage collection, so limiters for keys that have not been used in over **5 minutes** will NOT be deleted anymore.
 It can be reenabled by calling `startAutoCleanup()`.
+The `5 minutes` figure can be modified by calling `changeTimeout()`.

 ### startAutoCleanup()

 Reactivate the cluster's garbage collection for limiters (in the cluster) that have been inactive for over 5 minutes.

+### changeTimeout()

+* `timeout`: The expiration time for unused limiters, in milliseconds.
+By default it is `300000` (5 minutes).

+When autocleanup is enabled, limiters having not been used in the last `timeout` milliseconds will be deleted to avoid memory leaks.

 ### deleteKey()